YvanBetremieux/fastapi-network-coverage/README.md

 * This api project is an hybrid beetween classic 'rest api' and 'crud Api'

-## Improvements
+## Technical Improvements
-* Network Management in a separate table if we want to get more network ?

 * Add more unit tests !
 * Add integrations tests !
 * More Typing ?
 * Using more Pydantic to improve data validation !
 * Generate docs using Sphinx ?
 * Lower all cities in db to match easily "by hands" ?

+## Functional Improvements

+* Network Management in a separate table if we want to get more network ?
+* Add regions with cities to be more flexible
+* Retrieve at country scope